MCCTeam/MCCTeam.github.io/docs/guide/creating-bots.md

 When the Chat Bot (Script) has been initialized for the first time the `Initialize` method will be called.
 In it you can initialize variables, eg. Dictionaries, etc..

-> **NOTE: For allocating resources like a database connection, we recommend allocating them in `AfterGameJoined` and freeing them in `OnDisconnect`**.
+> **ℹ️ NOTE: For allocating resources like a database connection, we recommend allocating them in `AfterGameJoined` and freeing them in `OnDisconnect`**.

 ## Examples

-You can find a lot of examples in our Github Repository at [ChatBots](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/ChatBots) and [config](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/config).
+You can find a lot of examples in our Git Hub Repository at [ChatBots](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/ChatBots) and [config](https://github.com/MCCTeam/Minecraft-Console-Client/tree/master/MinecraftClient/config).

 ## C# API

-As of the time of writting, the C# API has been changed in forks that are yet to be merged, so for now you can use the [ChatBot.cs](https://github.com/MCCTeam/Minecraft-Console-Client/blob/master/MinecraftClient/Scripting/ChatBot.cs) for reference.
+As of the time of writing, the C# API has been changed in forks that are yet to be merged, so for now you can use the [ChatBot.cs](https://github.com/MCCTeam/Minecraft-Console-Client/blob/master/MinecraftClient/Scripting/ChatBot.cs) for reference.

 Each method is well documented with standard C# documentation comments.